arisanch/hello-world/README.md

 ### Validate ArgoCD user interface

 Login to OpenShift console.
 Navigate to Networking -> Routes.
 Change Project to `openshift-gitops`, be sure to enable "Show default projects".
 Click the Location link for the `openshift-gitops-server` route.
 A new browser window appears.
+Select "Login via OpenShift".
 Confirm authorization.
 Confirm that "Applications" shows `dev-hello-world`, `hello-world-tekton`, and `prod-hello-world`.

 ## Set up demo pipelines